Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 A TO Z – sort your boards in alphabetical order.

-So, which way should you organize your boards?
+Which way should you organize your boards?
 We prefer to ‘drag and drop’ boards so that we can showcase the most relevant categories at the top. 🙂

 Should I Use Board Sections?